chrisguest75/kind_examples/18_honeycomb/HONEYCOMB_AGENT.md

 # HONEYCOMB AGENT

+TODO:

+* Detect Back-off pulling image.
+It's not in container metrics.
+It's an event.

 NOTES:

 * Ships logs to honeycomb
-* Ships node and pod metrics to honeycomb
+* Ships node, pod and container metrics to honeycomb
+* `status.ready` is only available at the container level.

 ## Pulling Honeycomb Agent